-There are no anticipated barriers that may impede equitable access to the activities of the ORS Title VI grants for the duration of the grant period, however, possibilities include:
+Barriers that may impede equitable access to the activities of the ORS Title VI grants for the duration of the grant period include:

-- Recruitment and retention of qualified Vocational Rehabilitation Counselors, including VRCs with disabilities, diverse backgrounds, and cultural competence to meet the needs of Program participants. - 2.
+- 1. Recruitment and retention of qualified Vocational Rehabilitation Counselors, including VRCs with disabilities, diverse backgrounds, and cultural competence to meet the needs of Program participants. - 2.
 Vendor/service provider challenges with staffing and retention of staff to provide services. - 3.
+Ensuring written materials are available in various languages. - 4.
+Ensuring written materials/forms are written in inclusive language.

+- 5. Recruiting additional bilingual staff. - 3.
 BASED ON THE BARRIERS IDENTIFIED, WHAT STEPS WILL YOU TAKE TO ADDRESS SUCH BARRIERS TO EQUITABLE ACCESS AND PARTICIPATION IN THE PROPOSED PROJECT OR ACTIVITY?